meghanasrividya/Eng130_CI_CD_Using_Jenkins/README.md

 - After testing, Jenkins server generates a feedback and then notifies the developers about the build and test results.
 - It will continue to verify the source code repository for changes made in the source code and the whole process keeps on repeating.

+### Benefits of using Jenkins
+- It is an open source tool.
+- It is free of cost.
+- It does not require additional installations or components.
+Means it is easy to install.
+- Easily configurable.
+- It supports 1000 or more plugins to ease your work.
+If a plugin does not exist, you can write the script for it and share with community.
+- It is built in java and hence it is portable.
+- It is platform independent.
+It is available for all platforms and different operating systems.
+Like OS X, Windows or Linux.
+- Easy support, since it open source and widely used.
+- Jenkins also supports cloud based architecture so that we can deploy Jenkins in cloud based platforms.

 ![image](https://user-images.githubusercontent.com/97250268/200540931-912c8678-2ef6-42c7-b25b-8b41b5d1ac2c.png)
 ### Steps for Jenkins Pipeline